 A 10K ohm resistor is available as a pull-up to a +5 VDC source voltage for passive or 'dry" inputs on each input circuit.
-The resistor is switched "On" or "Off" using the two dip-switches at the top of the controller.
-The top switch is associated with the first 8 inputs and the lower switch is associated with the last 8 inputs.
+The resistor is switched "On" or "Off" using the dip-switches at the lower left side of the controller.
 Illustration 5 shows on of these switches in greater detail.

 Illustration 5.
-Typical Input Pull-Up Switch (1 of 2)
+Typical Input Pull-Up Switch

-The default setting for each input is the "On" position.
-In this position, the controller will provide +5 VDC to the input device.

-If the input is an active input, that is it has it's own current source, the pull-up for that input must be switched to the "Off" position.
+The default setting for each input is the "OFF" position.
+In this position, the controller the treat the input as an active input, that is it has it's own current source, an will not provide voltage to the device.